When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 4. Start the descaling process.
 This is when your owner’s manual comes in handy.
 Locate the descaling section in the manual and follow the steps to start the descaling mode.
 Before you start, double-check that you have a container under the brew head.

 5. Repeat to rinse.
 After the water runs through, Nespresso suggests running the solution through the machine one more time.
-You might wish to run water through the system several times to ensure that all of the descaling fluid is rinsed away.
+You may want to run water through the system several times to ensure that all the descaling fluid is rinsed away.
 If you don’t, the first cups of coffee you prepare may have an unusual taste.

 6. Turn off the descaling mode.
 Don’t forget to exit descaling mode once you’ve finished rinsing.
-Exiting descaling mode is typically accomplished with the same button combination used to start it.
+Exiting descaling mode is typically accomplished using the same button combination that was used to start it.

-You should rely on your manual the first time you descale because the process is different for every model of Nespresso machine.
+You should refer to your manual the first time you descale, as the process varies for each model of Nespresso machine.

-On some models, you need to hold down one button, and two or three on others.
-Here’s a cheat sheet for you:
+On some models, you need to hold down one button, while on others, you need to hold down two or three buttons.
+Here's a cheat sheet for you:

 • The VertuoLine features a single button that you must hold down for approximately seven seconds.